keetzhill/keetzhill/README.md

 - 👋 Hi, I’m @keetzhill
-- 👀 I’m interested in Digit Marketing, Data Science and Business Analytics
+- 👀 I’m interested in Digital Marketing, Data Science and Business Analytics
 - 🌱 I’m currently learning Python Programming and SQL
 - 💞️ I’m looking to collaborate on applying Data Science to Business and Marketing Analytics.
 - 📫 How to reach me ... keetzh@yahoo.com